sabio-engineering/cookbook-dvelp/guides/Circle CI 2.md

             bundle exec rake db:migrate
 ```

-### Run tasks
+### Run Tasks
-We can execute any tasks we want.
-But let's assume we need `rubocop` and `rspec` tests only.
+We can execute as many tasks as we want.
+Typically we would run our lints, `rubocop` and our tests `rspec`, so here is the configuration for that:
-Keeping tasks in different `run` commands allows us give them name and will keep them as different processes during CI running.
+By creating one `run` command per task we can give them a descriptive name and keep them as separate  processes during the build.
 ```
       - run:
           name: Rubocop